datawire/ambassador-docs/docs/emissary/1.13/topics/using/retries.md

 Sometimes requests fail.
 When these requests fail for transient issues, $productName$ can automatically retry the request.

 Retry policy can be set for all $productName$ mappings in the [`ambassador Module`](../../running/ambassador), or set per [`Mapping`](../mappings#configuring-mappings).
-Generally speaking, you should set `retry policy` on a per mapping basis.
+Generally speaking, you should set `retry_policy` on a per mapping basis.
 Global retries can easily result in unexpected cascade failures.

+Note that when setting `retry_policy`, adjusting `max_retries` in the [circuit breaker](https://www.getambassador.io/docs/edge-stack/latest/topics/using/circuit-breakers/) configuration should also be considered in order to account for all desired retries.

 ## Configuring retries